Archaeological Institute of America

 Oct.
 21, 2017 International Archaeology Day

 The Archaeological Institute of America--Jacksonville Society and the Beaches Museum and History Park will present the fourth annual International Archaeology Day fair on Oct.
 21, 2017 at the museum, 381 Beach Boulevard, Jacksonville Beach from 10 a.m. to 2 p.m.
 A lecture by Vicki K. Rolland will take place at noon in the historic 1887 chapel in the park.
-Rolland is an expert with the Archaeology Lab at the University of North Florida and will discuss the information that can be gleaned from ancient faunal remains recovered from archaeological sites.
+See next entry below for further information on this lecture.

 No sign up needed ... just show up and bring your friends!